zapu/coffeescript/UPDATING.md

 There are several hard parts about dealing with this setup.
 The first is generating the appropriate `coffeescript.yaml` file  from Jeremy's TexMate bundle.
-That's failed on me and plus we want to make a bunch of ICS additions for `await` and `defer`.
+That's failed on me before and plus we want to make a bunch of ICS additions for `await` and `defer`.
 What I have in the `Cakefile` is my best attempt to automate it, but it's likely to break.

 The bigger problem is figuring out where to dump `coffeescript.yaml` (or better yet the `ics.yaml` that I make from it) when it's ready to go.
 This